StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Is a brokerage account the same as a bank account?

 No. A brokerage account is used to buy and sell securities (stocks, ETFs, bonds, mutual funds, and other assets) and is SIPC insured, protecting up to $500,000 per customer, of which $250,000 can be cash.
-Many brokers offer “bank-like” services in their brokerage accounts, such as checking, bill pay, and debit cards, but assets in those accounts are not FDIC insured.
+Many of the best stock brokers offer “bank-like” services in their brokerage accounts, such as checking, bill pay, and debit cards, but assets in those accounts are not FDIC insured.

 Some brokers can automatically roll your cash balances into several banks to provide more FDIC insurance coverage beyond the individual bank limit of $250,000.